DEAR MS Today I Win.

-Here at Sharlin Health & Neurology, we’re proud to offer innovative multiple sclerosis treatment options to St. Louis patients in our Springfield clinic.
+Here at Sharlin Health & Neurology, we’re proud to offer innovative multiple sclerosis treatment options in St. Louis to patients in the area.
 If you’re tired of not getting the answers and support you need, and you’re ready for hope and healing, we’re here for you.
 Our team is ready to provide all the tools you need to take control of your wellness, reduce your flare-ups, and boost both your short-term and long-term health.
 Through MS treatments like our signature Brain Tune Up!
 Genomics powered by IntellxxDNATM, you’ll have the power to master the habits that can dramatically alter the trajectory of your life.

-Our neurology clinic serving St. Louis takes a unique approach to treating MS that is based on functional medicine principles.
+Our neurology clinic in St. Louis takes a unique approach to treating MS that is based on functional medicine principles.
 Would you like to learn more?

 Take these steps to learn more about our unique functional medicine approach to treating MS: